 - Where the sample size of the test wasn’t adequate

 So, this is what raises illusory results in A/B tests.
 It is suggested to go for A/B testing twice; jot down the results and then go for another round.
-If you find the results of the first test doubtful, the outcome of the second will validate it through the clear differences.
+If you find the results of the first test doubtful, the outcome of the second will validate it through clear differences.
 But if the uplift is valid, still go for the second test to witness the uplift again.
-Okay, now this isn’t foolproof method, but it will be of great help.
+Okay, now this isn’t a foolproof method, but it will be of great help.

 4. Go For Long

 When the results tend to question the reliability, it is better to run the tests for a longer duration than you have been doing as of now.
-In fact, some experts even recommend running the tests till the time you have recorded thousands of conversion calls-to-action.
+In fact, some experts even recommend running the tests until the time you have recorded thousands of conversion calls-to-action.
 Having said that, numbers are not the sole deciding factor.
 It is also the time period of the test that matters as it should be long enough to track the changes on the site.

 The Tool Kit

-Taplytics (Free/Paid)- This tool is a must have.
+Taplytics (Free/Paid)- This tool is a must-have.
 It enables you to perform live changes whether or not you have App Store updates.
 Considering the fact that digital platforms are not so smooth in going about fast iterations, this tool is of immense help.
-Now, product managers and marketers do not have to worry about coding and can test whatever they want to as they have Taplytics with them.
+Now, product managers and marketers do not have to worry about the coding and can test whatever they want to as they have Taplytics with them.

 Talk about making visual changes, adding advanced features or executing improvements in cross-functional departments, there are tools for everything.
 This tool can be accessed for both iOS and Android as well as through REST API.